ShakirSofi/johnwlambert.github.io/_posts/2019-01-05-stereo-and-disparity.markdown

 The matching cost is the squared difference of intensity values at a given disparity.

+## SSD or SAD is only the beginning

+SSD/SAD suffers from... large "blobs" of disparities, can have areas of large error in textureless regions. fail in shadows

+MC-CNN can... show fine structures. succeed in shadows.

+Too small a window might not be able to distinguish unique features of an image, but too large a window would mean many patches would likely have many more things in common, leading to less helpful matches.

 ## Cost Volumes

 Appendix B.5 and a recent survey paper on MRF inference (Szeliski, Zabih, Scharstein et al. 2008)